steve1316/granblue-automation-pyautogui/README.md

 - [x] Customize what skills to use during each turn in a user-created plan.
 Users can select which plan to use when starting the bot.
 - [ ] A launchable GUI to keep track of logs and selecting what combat script to use.
-- [x] Farm certain amounts of specified materials.
+- [x] Farm user-defined amounts of specified materials from Quest, Coop, Raid, Event, etc.
-- [ ] A settable timer to stop the bot.
+- [ ] A user-defined timer for how long the bot should run for.
 - [x] Support for Quest navigation.
 - [ ] Support for Coop navigation.
 - [ ] Support for Raid navigation.